JuliaDynamics/ProcessBasedModelling.jl/docs/src/index.md

 Interestingly, the error is wrong. ``x`` is defined and has an equation, at least on the basis of our scientific reasoning.
 However ``y`` that ``x`` introduced does not have an equation.
 Moreover, in our experience these errors messages become increasingly less useful when a model has many equations and/or variables, as many variables get cited as "missing" from the variable map even when only one should be.

 **PBM** resolves these problems and always gives accurate error messages.
-This is because on top of the variable map that MTK constructs automatically, **PBM** requires the user to implicitly create a map of variables to processes that govern said variables. **PBM** creates the map automatically, the only thing the user has to do is to define the equations in terms of what [`processes_to_mtkmodel`](@ref) wants (which are either [`Process`](@ref)es or `Equation`s as above).
+This is because on top of the variable map that MTK constructs automatically, **PBM** requires the user to implicitly provide a map of variables to processes that govern said variables. **PBM** creates the map automatically, the only thing the user has to do is to define the equations in terms of what [`processes_to_mtkmodel`](@ref) wants (which are either [`Process`](@ref)es or `Equation`s as above).
 Here is what the user defines to make the same system of equations:

 ```@example MAIN
 processes = [
     ExpRelaxation(z, x^2),      # introduces x variable
     TimeDerivative(x, 0.1*y),   # introduces y variable
-    y ~ z-x,                    # can be an equation because LHS is single variable
+    y ~ z - x,                  # can be an equation because LHS is single variable
 ]
 ```

-Internally, all of these

-which is the given to
+which is then given to
 ```@example MAIN
-model = processes_to_mtkmodel(processes)
+model = processes_to_mtkmodel(processes; name = :example)
 equations(model)
 ```

 Notice that the resulting **MTK** model is not `structural_simplify`-ed, to allow composing it with other models.
+By default `t` is taken as the independent variable.

 Now, in contrast to before, if we "forgot" a process, **PBM** will react accordingly.
-For example, we forgot the 2nd process, then the construction will error informatively, telling us exactly which variable is missing, and because of which processes it is missing:
+For example, if we forgot the 2nd process, then the construction will error informatively, telling us exactly which variable is missing, and because of which processes it is missing:
 ```@example MAIN
 try
   model = processes_to_mtkmodel(processes[[1, 3]])